sofiraponi/2D_Vicsek_Model/README.md

 The goal of this project is to simulate the two-dimensional Vicsek model and to visualize the phase transition through an animation of the particle system and a real-time plot of the evolution of the order parameter.

+In order to simulate the 2D Vicsek Mosdel, once the input parameters have been set, the initial coordinates and orientation of each particle are randomly generated respecting the periodic boundary conditions.
+Subsequently, at each time step, the position and direction of the particles is updated according to the model equations and the order parameter is calculated.

 The user must use the following syntax to launch the simulation and visualize the animation from command line interface.

 1. ```python Simulation.py settings.ini```